 With a special 4-color THATLou pen, the Kid Pack includes a mix-‘n-match Mona Lisa sticker sheet, a Botticelli Spot-the-Difference, as well as various Color-Ins and Michelangelo Connect-the-Dots to reinforce what the kids have seen during their treasure hunt.
 Nothing aids in learning more than familiarity, exposure and re-pe-ti-tion!

 The Kid Pack is flexible on many levels, such as When + Where the kids choose to do it:

 - They can do it in the museum, during the hunt if you’ve opted out of making the hunt competitive

 - On the other hand for families who’ve chosen to break up into two teams (many families of 4 have a one parent + kid play against another parent + kid, some families opt for “friendly competition” against another family) you can take a break after your 90 minute hunt and then return with the Kid Pack for them to spend more leisurely time with key works of art while they complete their exercises

-The Kid Pack is only sold in addition to a hunt and costs 15 euros for one or 25 euros for two if you’d like one set per child.
+The Kid Pack is only sold in addition to a hunt and costs 15€ for one or 28€ for two, 38€ for three if you’d like one set per child.
 For more please contact us.

 In the latter part of 2016 THAT will hop the Channel to London to launch THATMuse, riding on the coat-tails of success from when the British Museum commissioned us to build & host “The Art of Play” treasure hunt challenge.
 THATMuse will cover the British Museum, followed by the V&A and NG, to provide a London trio of hunts!